mharen/mharen.github.io/blog/2010/2010-10-project-update-name-and-sitemap.md

 title: 'My New Project Update: Name and Sitemap'
 ---

-<div style="border-bottom: #888 1px solid; border-left: #888 1px solid; padding-bottom: 5px; background-color: #eee; margin: 0px auto; padding-left: 5px; width: 200px; padding-right: 5px; float: right; border-top: #888 1px solid; border-right: #888 1px solid; padding-top: 5px;"><strong>Tip!</strong> If you are disoriented, you might want to [browse more posts](http://blog.wassupy.com/search/label/Project%20Noodle) about this project</div>  <h4>Choosing a Name</h4>
+<div style="border-bottom: #888 1px solid; border-left: #888 1px solid; padding-bottom: 5px; background-color: #eee; margin: 0px auto; padding-left: 5px; width: 200px; padding-right: 5px; float: right; border-top: #888 1px solid; border-right: #888 1px solid; padding-top: 5px;">**Tip!** If you are disoriented, you might want to [browse more posts](http://blog.wassupy.com/search/label/Project%20Noodle) about this project</div>  <h4>Choosing a Name</h4>

-After about 12 seconds of deliberation, I’ve decided to call my interview tracking application “<strong>Noodle</strong>”.
+After about 12 seconds of deliberation, I’ve decided to call my interview tracking application “**Noodle**”.
 This was [Sarah’s](http://footedjammies.blogspot.com/) suggestion.
 To parry any accusations of bias, I have chosen to award a prize to the runner-up, too.
 Thank you, [Math Zombie](http://stuffmystudentsdraw.blogspot.com/), for suggesting I use a MacGyver themed names.
 I will bank that idea for a future project.  <h4>Recent Progress</h4>

 I’ve refined the sitemap a bit: